Have you noticed how popular sites like Facebook and Google are now giving you the ability to add two-factor authentication to improve security?

 Why Add Two-Factor Authentication for WordPress Login?

 One of the most common tricks hackers use is called brute force attacks.
-By using automated scripts, hackers try to guess username and password to break into a WordPress site.
+By using automated scripts, hackers try to guess the right username and password to break into a WordPress site.

 If they steal your password or accurately guess it, then they can infect your website with malware.

-One of the easiest ways to protect your WordPress website against stolen password is to add two-factor authentication.
-This way even if someone stole your password, they will need to enter a security code from your phone to gain access.
+One of the easiest ways to protect your WordPress website against stolen passwords is to add two-factor authentication.
+This way even if someone stole your password, then they will need to enter a security code from your phone to gain access.